Developing High-Quality Jade Assets in North America

 In August 2017, Jade Leader acquired the option to earn a 100 percent interest in the 140-hectare DJ project in Washington State, US over a period of four years.
 The project is located on public lands and all activities, access and mineral rights are jointly managed by the National Forest Service and the Bureau of Land Management (BLM).
 The property is accessible by logging roads.

-By November 2018, on the basis of its results during the project’s maiden drill project, Jade Leader accelerated its option payments and acquired 100% of the DJ project, subject to certain underlying royalties.
+In November 2018, based on results during the project’s maiden drill program, Jade Leader accelerated its option payments and acquired 100 percent of the DJ project, subject to certain underlying royalties.

-The property also hosts three historical, and one newly identified, nephrite jade occurrences.
-Jade Leader has outlined these occurrences at surface and they contain four types of nephrite jade: ornamental, carving- and jewelry-grade jade, near gem to gem quality material and chatoyant nephrite (cat’s eye jade).
-All samples taken from the property have been examined, classified and then cut and polished to represent the various materials Jade Leader has found on the property.
+Jade Leader has now outlined three Jade occurrences at the surface that contain four types of nephrite jade: ornamental, carving-grade and jewelry-grade jade, near-gem to gem-quality material and chatoyant nephrite (cat’s eye jade).
+Suites of samples taken from the property have been examined, classified and then cut and polished to represent the various materials Jade Leader has found on the property.

 Between August and October 2017, Jade Leader completed an extensive exploration program, which included reconnaissance prospecting, detailed geological mapping, preliminary ground geophysics, trenching and mechanized sampling.
 Surface sampling outlined two significant jade-bearing structures known as Lode 1 and Lode 2.

-At Lode 2, hand trenching has been completed and fully-exposed at the surface in two areas that measure 11.2 meters and eight meters in length, respectively, with outcrop widths that vary between 0.2 to 0.5 meters in the southern section and to over one meter in the northern section.
-To date, these two sections occur along a strike length of approximately 50 meters of a consistently jade bearing structure.
-Jade types found at Lode 2 have ranged from ornamental, to carving and jewelry, near gem to gem material and chatoyant jade.
+At Lode 2, hand trenching has been completed and fully-exposed at the surface in two areas that measure 11.2 meters and eight meters in length, respectively, with outcrop widths that vary between 0.2 to 0.5 meters in the southern section and widths over one meter in the northern section.
+To date, these two sections occur along a strike length of approximately 50 meters of a consistently jade-bearing structure.
+Jade types found at Lode 2 have ranged from ornamental to carving and jewelry, near gem to gem material and chatoyant jade.

 Wyoming Jade Fields Projects

 In July 2018, Jade Leader staked over 1,035 acres of mineral lode claims in the historical jade fields in Wyoming.
-The claims cover four distinct contiguous blocks in areas with geology that are favourable for jade formation.
-The claims also host abundant nephrite jade float, subcrop and in-situ jade occurrences and numerous small-scale historical production pits.
+The claims covered four distinct contiguous blocks in areas with geology that are favorable for jade formation.
+The company staked an additional 516.5 acres in June 2019, following the results of an airborne geophysical program.
+The claims also host abundant nephrite jade float, sub-crop and in-situ jade occurrences and numerous small-scale historical production pits.
 The properties are located on public lands administered by the BLM.

-In addition to the staking, Jade Leader has entered into an option agreement to acquire a 100 percent interest in an existing nine-hectare lode claim with extensive nephrite jade in exposed hand dug pits and small trenches.
+In addition to the staking, Jade Leader had entered into an option agreement to acquire a 100 percent interest in an existing eight-hectare lode claim with extensive nephrite jade in exposed hand-dug pits and small trenches.
+In July 2019, the company exercised its early-option clause and acquired the optioned claim, consolidating ownership of all the properties to 100 percent.

 Prior to acquiring the properties, Jade Leader completed an exploration program that included prospecting, mapping and mechanized sampling.
 They collected 62 samples including various jade types, colors and textures as well as their associated host rocks.
 The samples have been evaluated in order to confirm mineralogy, texture, translucency and general workability as ornamental, carving or gem material.